leighleighleigh/saab-93NG-HPD-hacker/README.md

 # saab-sid-re-board
+SAAB SID Reverse-Engineering Board.
-A board to go in between the SAAB SID/HPD connector on 2003+ 93 Gen2 Models, so that the UART-based protocol can be reverse engineered.
+A board to go in between the SAAB SID/HPD connector on 2003-2006 9-3 (Second Generation) Models, so that the UART-based protocol can be reverse engineered.

 <img src="https://i.imgur.com/MEXQa4u.jpg" data-canonical-src="https://i.imgur.com/MEXQa4u.jpg" width="250" height="250" />